sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xosd</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : On-screen display library for X
+Short desc    : On-screen display library for X
 URL          : https://sourceforge.net/projects/libxosd/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : XOSD displays text on your screen, sounds simple right?
+Descript     : XOSD displays text on your screen, sounds simple right?
 The difference
              : is it is unmanaged and shaped, so it appears transparent.
 This gives
              : the effect of an On Screen Display, like your TV/VCR etc.
 ```